In Key Stage 1 and Key Stage 2 children follow the National Curriculum which consists of the following subject areas:

 - Statistics (from Year 2)

-These three aspects are underpinned by the key skills of Working Mathematically which is the way children are able to think mathematically, use their knowledge flexibly to solve problems, see patterns and adapt what they already know to new situations that makes them good mathematicians.
+These aspects are underpinned by the key skills of Working Mathematically which is the way children are able to think mathematically, use their knowledge flexibly to solve problems, see patterns and adapt what they already know to new situations that makes them good mathematicians.

 Science is the third core subject and is divided into three areas: